 Parents change visitation schedules for many reasons, but often when the other parent does not follow the agreed upon schedule (such as picking up the kids, always being late, or not communicating with the other parent as to where the child will be going).
 Again, it is important to keep in mind that if the reasonable visitation approach is not working, it is possible to request that the court set a fixed schedule.

-For help regarding your child’s visitation plan, contact our Riverside child visitation rights attorney at (951) 222-2228 to make a personalized plan that best suits your child’s needs.
+For help regarding your child’s visitation plan, contact our Palm Desert visitation rights attorney at (951)222-2228 to make a personalized plan that best suits your child’s needs.